Lansdowne portrait: Sittings

-Copies
+Replicas

-Stuart's first copy of the portrait was for the Binghams (now at the Pennsylvania Academy of the Fine Arts), and would have been completed before the original left his studio in late 1796.
+Stuart's first replica of the portrait was for the Binghams (now at the Pennsylvania Academy of the Fine Arts), and would have been completed before the original left his studio in late 1796.
 The President and First Lady visited Germantown on January 7, 1797: "Road [rode] to German Town with Mrs. Washington to see Mr. Stuarts paintings."
-The Bingham copy was still in the studio on July 27, 1797, when Robert Gilmor Jr. viewed it.
-The William Kerin Constable copy (now at the Brooklyn Museum) was completed that same month.
-The Gardiner Baker copy (now at the White House) is presumed to have been the copy commissioned by Charles Cotesworth Pinckney in September 1796, likely as a diplomatic gift to France.
-Pinckney paid for but never retrieved his copy of the portrait from Stuart's studio, and the artist seems to have resold it to Baker by December 1797.
+The Bingham replica was still in the studio on July 27, 1797, when Robert Gilmor Jr. viewed it.
+The William Kerin Constable replica (now at the Brooklyn Museum) was completed that same month.
+The Gardiner Baker replica (now at the White House) is presumed to have been the painting commissioned by Charles Cotesworth Pinckney in September 1796, likely as a diplomatic gift to France.
+Pinckney paid for but never retrieved his replica from Stuart's studio, and the artist seems to have resold the portrait to Gardiner Baker by December 1797.

 Provenance

+Most of the owners of the Lansdowne Portrait have been Britons, although it spent 35 years owned by American expatriates living in England, and 48 years owned by the British-citizen descendants of American expatriates.

 After the death of Lord Lansdowne, his pictures were sold by auction.
 The Washington was purchased by Samuel Williams, an English [sic] merchant, for $2,000.
 Williams subsequently became insolvent, and his creditors disposed of the Washington by a lottery.
 Forty tickets were sold, at fifty guineas each.
 The picture fell to Mr. J. Delaware Lewis, a nephew of Mr. William D. Lewis, of Philadelphia.
 But few Americans had ever seen the picture, and Mr. William D. Lewis, who was Chairman of the Committee on Art, obtained the loan of it from his nephew for the Centennial Exhibition.
 It was sent out with the loan collection from England, unpacked at Memorial Hall, and hung up in the British section before its arrival was known to the Fine Arts Committee.
 An effort was subsequently made to have it transferred to the American section, but it was unsuccessful.
 At the close of the Exhibition, it was returned to its owner in England.